techidaily/site-ai-driven-video-production/source/_posts/updated-best-free-video-editors-easy-peasy-for-newbies-for-2024.md

 Creating video content that can potentially go viral is no longer a complicated process that takes an enormous amount of time and effort.
 Each of the movie makers we featured in this article offers more than enough video editing tools to create brilliant videos that are going to impress your followers on social media.
 Which movie maker are you going to be using to edit your videos in 2024?
 Leave a comment and let us know.

-## FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JMgRzDANfSQ?si=NDy01ntXGGOi1Uxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9Q8Feep0Rc0?si=YkPhRxXGvrRRMJtb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs

 ### Q1.What is the easiest movie maker?